LESFMIP-sprint/sprint-info/docs/data.md

 # Data

-The CANARI-LE is currently being run on ARCHER2 with data being stored on tape on JASMIN with some data being stored in the CANARI group workspace (gws).
+The CANARI-LE has now completed running on ARCHER2.
+The CANARI-LE consists of 40 ensemble members of both the CMIP6 historical simulation and SSP3-7.0.
+Data is stored on tape in JASMIN and priority data in stored on the JASMIN CANARI group workspace (gws).

 ## Ensemble Details